 |1928||excavation by Andree.|

 The Bilsteinhöhle (Bilstein Cave) has a subterranean river.
 This is called Bilstein-Bach (Bilstein brook) and flows subaerial until it reaches the small limestone area of the Bilstein where it vanishes in sinks (ponors).
-It reappears in two springs about 300m north.
-Inbetween it is responsible for the formation of caves.
+It reappears in two springs about 300 m to the north, inbetween it is responsible for the formation of caves.

 Close to the sinks, three small caves, which were inhabited by Stone Age man, were known to the locals for a long time.
-The caves contained remains of the Paleolithic (Old Stone Age) were found.
+The caves contained remains of the Paleolithic (Old Stone Age).
 During excavations in one of those caves, a continuation was discovered, which is now known as Bilsteinhöhle.

-The cave has some nice speleothems, stalactites and stlagmites which somtimes grow right in the middle of the tour path.
-The visitor walks through a forrest of stlagmites.
-The main chamber has an irregular shape and is crossed several times during the tours.
-Stairs in this hall allow the descend to the lower level and back up.
+The cave has some nice speleothems, stalactites and stalagmites which sometimes grow right in the middle of the tour path.
+The visitor walks through a forrest of stalagmites.
+The main chamber has an irregular shape and is crossed several times during the tours, although it looks different from different angle, so many visitors actually do not notice that they have been here before.
+Stairs in this hall allow the descend to the lower level and back up, which gives the hall a touch of the famous Escher painting.
 But the most impressive part of the cave is the passage at the entrance, with its strange shape.
-This passage was formed by the erosion of the flowing water the Bilstein brook, when it flew higher and probably had more water.
+This passage was formed by the erosion of the flowing water of the Bilstein brook, when it flew higher and probably had more water.
 Characteristic is the wide convexity to both sides.

-Beneath the Bilsteinhöhle there are several other caves around.
+Beneath the Bilsteinhöhle there are several other caves in this small karst area.
 The Hohle Stein (Hollow Rock) is a paleolithic cave at the Lürmecke.
-At the 422m asl high Hohen Liet is the system called Liethöhlen.
+At the 422 m asl high Hohen Liet is the system called Liethöhlen.

 The whole area around the Bilsteinhöhle has a complex geologic structure.
-In general the limestone is the core of a saddle, which is very common for the smal limestone patches around the Sauerland.
-But this saddle has a complex structre with several thrusts.
-The loosing stream, sinks and springs around the cave are typical for the border to unsoluble rocks.
+In general the limestone is the core of a saddle, which is very common for the small limestone patches around the Sauerland.
+But this saddle has a complex structure with several thrusts.
+The loosing stream, sinks and springs around the cave are typical for the border to insoluble rocks.